 In addition to the original Puffy mattress, Puffy now offers two luxury foam mattresses, the Puffy Lux mattress and the Puffy Royal mattress.
 The original Puffy mattress, which we cover here, is a lower profile foam mattress at an affordable price point.

 The Puffy mattress offers top-notch motion isolation and pressure point relief.
 Its foam construction contours to the shape of your body while keeping your spine aligned.
-We’ll break down the proprietary foam layers of the Puffy mattress, how the mattress feels, and verified customer reviews.
+We’ll break down the proprietary foam layers of the Puffy mattress and how the mattress feels for sleepers of varying sizes.
 Whether you sleep on your side, back, or stomach, there are plenty of factors to consider when deciding if this is the best mattress for you.

 Puffy Mattresses At-A-Glance